 - a) World Record Holder.
-The performance must have been ratified by the World Waterski Council and the President of the IWWF 30 days before the first day of the World Championships. - b) Top 6 of the previous year's World Cup Placements. - c) Placed on the current year's most recently published IWWF Ranking List per the Placement Eligibility Chart (14.15). - d) Placed on the previous year's IWWF Ranking List per the Placement Eligibility Chart (14.15). - e) Placed on the Elite Ranking List 30 days before the World Championships per the Placement Eligibility Chart (14.15). - f) Placed on the Elite Ranking List one year and 30 days before the World Championships per the Placement Eligibility Chart (14.15). - g) Reigning World Champion in any event or the overall from the previously held World Championships. - h) Top 3 places in slalom, trick, jump, and overall from the most recently held U21 World Championships. - i) If the date of the Championships is more than 90 days after the most recent list publication, placed on the 60 days before Weekly List will be used as per the Placement Eligibility Chart (14.15) in addition to the May or November list, whichever is appropriate.
+The performance must have been ratified by the World Waterski Council and the President of the IWWF 30 days before the first day of the World Championships. - b) Placed on the current year's most recently published IWWF Ranking List per the Placement Eligibility Chart (14.15). - c) Placed on the previous year's IWWF Ranking List per the Placement Eligibility Chart (14.15). - d) Placed on the Pro Ranking List 30 days before the World Championships per the Placement Eligibility Chart (14.15). - e) Placed on the Pro Ranking List one year and 30 days before the World Championships per the Placement Eligibility Chart (14.15). - f) Reigning World Champion in any event or the overall from the previously held World Championships. - g) Top 3 places in slalom, trick, jump, and overall, from the most recently held U21 World Championships.